The Lobster: Plot

 David escapes the hotel and joins the loners in the woods.
 In contrast to the hotel, they forbid any kind of romance, which is punishable by mutilation.
 David, who is short-sighted, begins a secret relationship with a woman who is also short-sighted.
 They develop a gestural language they use to communicate.
 They are taken on covert missions to the nearby city, where their cover requires them to appear as husband and wife, which they secretly enjoy.

 The loners launch a raid to sabotage the hotel.
 David tells the woman with nosebleeds that John has been faking his.
 Other loners hold the hotel manager and her husband at gunpoint, tricking him into shooting his wife to save himself, but the gun is not loaded.
 They leave the couple to face each other.

-The leader of the loners obtains David's journal and discovers his plan to escape with the short-sighted woman.
-The leader and the maid take the woman to the city, ostensibly to have an operation to cure her short-sightedness, but instead has her blinded.
+The leader of the loners obtains the short-sighted woman's journal and discovers David's plan to escape with her.
+The leader and the maid take the woman to the city, ostensibly to have an operation to cure her short-sightedness, but instead have her blinded.
 The woman attempts to stab the leader, but the leader uses the maid as a human shield and pretends to die when the woman stabs the maid to death.
 David and the woman try to find something else that they have in common, to no avail.
 One morning, David overpowers the leader, leaving her tied up in an open grave to be eaten alive by wild dogs.
 He and the blind woman escape to the city and stop at a restaurant.
 David goes to the restroom and hesitantly prepares to blind himself with a steak knife.

 Cast

 Production

 Principal photography began on 24 March 2014, and concluded on 9 May 2014.
 Filming took place in Dublin, Ireland, which represents "The City" in the film, and also at locations in and around County Kerry, including Sneem, Dromore Woods and Kenmare.
 The hotel used was the Parknasilla Resort and Spa hotel, near Sneem.
+Rachel Weisz referenced her training with Philippe Gaulier at École Philippe Gaulier as a direct influence on her performance in the film.

 Casting

 It was originally reported on 23 October 2013 that Jason Clarke would lead the cast, with support from Ben Whishaw, Léa Seydoux, Olivia Colman, Ariane Labed, and Angeliki Papoulia.
 Clarke dropped out of the film due to scheduling conflicts with Everest, and on 3 February it was announced that Colin Farrell and Rachel Weisz would star in The Lobster.
 Elizabeth Olsen was approached to star in the film, but turned down the offer due to her commitments with Marvel Studios for Avengers: Age of Ultron.
-She later wondered to what entirely different path the movie could have taken her acting career, but ultimately felt that she took the right decision.
+She later wondered to what entirely different path the movie could have taken her acting career, but ultimately felt that she made the right decision.
 Shortly after principal photography began, John C. Reilly and Ashley Jensen joined the cast on 31 March 2014.